All submissions must be typed and submitted as PDF files; handwritten assignments and non-PDF files will not be accepted.

 readings), and the names of any people that you discussed the assignment with.

-Please note that the future schedule is for approximate planning purposes only.
+Please note that any future schedule is for approximate planning purposes only.
 The future schedule is subject to change based on our progress and other factors.

 - Your name.